Cloudflare is a fantastic free + premium CDN service that provides SSL in the free plan at no cost.

 - Click on Crypto

 - Ensure you can see “ACTIVE CERTIFICATE,” and SSL level is enabled like Flexible, Full, or Strict based on what you need.
 If you don’t want to spend money on having a cert on your web server, you can leave default value, which is Flexible.

-This ensures Cloud Flare SSL is activated to your website.
+This ensures Cloud Flare SSL is activated on your website.

 Fix Cloudflare SSL issue in WordPress

 As you can see in the below screenshot, my WordPress site layout got broken.
 This usually happens when all content is not getting loaded through https which results in a broken site.

 First – ensure all contents are getting loaded from the https URL.
 However, if you were using a third-party theme then mostly you would prefer the second solution, which is easy.

 - Login to WordPress admin